WalterScimone/NFT-creator/README.md

 node mintToken
 ```
 <p>You should now have the metadata info in the terminal and this token associated with the file from the URL.</br>
-To verify the authenticity of the transaction, please visit <a href="https://testnet.dragonglass.me">Dragonglass block explorer</a> </p>
+To verify the authenticity of the transaction, please visit https://testnet.dragonglass.me</p>